Training Deep Physics-Informed Kolmogorov-Arnold Networks: KAN Initialization

-The results of these experiments are summarized in Figure \ref{fig3}, which combines heatmaps of final relative $L^2$ error improvements with representative training-loss curves.
 As in the function-fitting benchmarks, the proposed initialization consistently outperforms the default scheme in terms of final error, with the exception of only two small architectures where the default initialization yields a marginal advantage.
 The overall gains are somewhat less pronounced than in Section \ref{sec3.2.1}, which can be attributed to the relatively low number of training iterations and the absence of adaptive training techniques.
 Nevertheless, the training-loss curves reveal a striking effect of initialization.
 In particular, for the Helmholtz equation, where it is well known that fast convergence usually requires adaptive weighting of PDE and boundary condition terms (see, e.g., \cite{FAIR}), the proposed initialization achieves up to eight orders of magnitude lower training loss compared to the default scheme.
-This difference corresponds not only to better convergence but, in practice, to the distinction between KANs that diverge under the default initialization and KANs that successfully approximate the true solution.
+This distinct gap highlights a critical stability advantage: while the default initialization leads to training divergence, the proposed scheme ensures stable convergence toward the solution.
+This empirical finding is further substantiated by the NTK analysis in \ref{app:ntk2}, which links the proposed initialization to more favorable spectral properties.